-Under the Optional Supplemental benefits package, we cover up to a maximum of \$1,000 per calendar year (combined for both in network and out of network) for the Comprehensive Dental Services listed below.
+Under the Optional Supplemental benefits package, we cover up to a maximum of \$1,000 per calendar year for the Comprehensive Dental Services listed below.

-Comprehensive Dental Services In Network Out of Network Diagnostic x-rays 30% coinsurance 55% coinsurance Restorative services, such as fillings 30% coinsurance 55% coinsurance Non-surgical extractions 30% coinsurance 55% coinsurance Denture repair, reline or adjustment 30% coinsurance 55% coinsurance Crowns 30% coinsurance 55% coinsurance Endodontic (root canal) services 50% coinsurance 70% coinsurance Periodontic (treatment of gums) services 50% coinsurance 70% coinsurance Any cost you pay for these dental services will not count toward your maximum out-of-pocket amount.
+Comprehensive Dental Services In Network Diagnostic x-rays 30% coinsurance Restorative services, such as fillings 30% coinsurance Non-surgical extractions 30% coinsurance Denture repair, reline or adjustment 30% coinsurance Crowns 30% coinsurance Endodontic (root canal) services 50% coinsurance Periodontic (treatment of gums) services 50% coinsurance Any cost you pay for these dental services will not count toward your maximum out-of-pocket amount.